LuisReyes98/sample_lighttouch_app/README.md

 return response
 ```

-**Code modularity**
+#### Code modularity
-In lua to import or excecute code from differen files the keyword `require` is used.
+In order to import or execute code from different files in Lua the keyword `require` must be used.
 And the  path to the file is defined as they are packages dependencies, for example: we have the file `build.lua` in the following path  `packages/utils/build.lua` in order to add that code inside an actions file, it would need the following syntax: `require “packages.utils.build.”` to properly include the file.

 ## Themes and Style engine